peter-lyons-kehl/prudent/README.md

 ## Purpose

-Prudent helps you minimize the amount of code that is marked as `unsafe`.
-It is ergonomic (short), simple and obvious (easy to search for and review).
+`prudent`` helps you minimize the amount of code that is marked as `unsafe`.

+- ergonomic (short)
+- simple
+- and obvious (easy to search for and review).

 That helps both authors, reviewers and all of us:

-- authors/maintainers:
+- Authors/maintainers:
-  - Notice/prevent accidental/unnecessary unsafe code
+  - Notice/prevent accidental (unintended), or unnecessary, `unsafe` code:
+    - function/method calls:
-    - in parameters to function calls, or
+      - in parameters to calls to an `unsafe` function or method
+      - in an expression that evaluates to an (`unsafe`) function (that is to be evaluated)
-    - TODO: in parameters or receiver `self` of a method call, or
+      - in an expression that evaluates to the receiver (`self`) of an `unsafe` method
+    - variable access:
-    - TODO: in values stored to `static mut` variables, or
+      - TODO: `static mut` variables
-    - TODO: in values stored to fields of `union` types, or
+      - TODO: fields of `union` types
+    - value cast (to a different type):
-    - TODO: in expressions whose cast or defer need `unsafe`
+      - TODO: in expressions whose cast or defer is `unsafe`
-- reviewers: Save your time by making the unsafe parts shorter.
+- Reviewers: Save your time by making the unsafe parts shorter.
+Focus on what matters.
-- all of us:
+- All of us:
   - Prevent accidental invocation of functions (3rd party, or even your own) that
     1. have been called as a part of (larger) `unsafe {...}` block, and
     2. they used to be safe, but
     3. later they were changed to `unsafe`.
-(Of course, such a change is a breaking change, but `unsafe {...}` doesn't discriminate...)
+(Of course, such a change is a breaking change, but mistakes happen.)
   - Make our libraries and applications safer.
 <!-- ## Use -->
 <!-- # Details -->
 <!-- ## Problem -->

+# Scope

+Rust is a rich language and it allows complex statements/expressions. `prudent` tries to be flexible, but it also needs to be manageable and testable.
+So, there may be code that `prudent` doesn't accept.
+Most likely if it involves advanced pattern matching.

+`prudent` is to help you make `unsafe` code stand out more.
+Mixing `unsafe` with advanced or complex syntax may sound exciting, but it makes reading the code difficult.
+Can that be an opportunity to refactor?

 # Zero cost

-Prudent is a zero-cost abstraction (for both binary size/speed and memory).
+`prudent` is a zero-cost abstraction (for both binary size/speed and memory).
 Rust/LLVM easily optimizes it out.

-Current features of Prudent don't use procedural macros, but use `macro_rules!` (macros by example), which compiles fast.
+Current features of `prudent` don't use procedural macros, but use `macro_rules!` (macros by example), so it compiles fast.

 # Compatibility

-Prudent is `no-std`-compatible.
+`prudent` is `no-std`-compatible.
 It has no dependencies.

 ## Always forward compatible